ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-docs-core-2/builtins/_includes/list.md

 ## ToDict and ToMultiDict {#todict}

 Convert a list of tuples containing key-value pairs to a dictionary.
-If there are conflicting keys in the input list, `ToDict` leaves the first value and `ToMultiDict` builds a list of all the values.
+In case of conflicting keys in the input list, `ToDict` leaves the first value and `ToMultiDict` builds a list of all the values.

 It means that: